Back to blog

 A note on accuracy

-WhisperX is highly accurate on clear, well-recorded audio, but it occasionally misreads words — especially proper nouns, technical terms, or heavy accents.
-You can correct these directly in the editor.
+AI transcription is highly accurate on clear, well-recorded audio, but it occasionally misreads words - especially proper nouns, technical terms, or heavy accents.
+You can correct these directly in the editor by right-clicking a word and selecting Edit text.
 Correcting a transcription error doesn't affect the audio; it only updates the text.
 The transcript is a tool for navigating your episode, not the final deliverable.

 Ready to automate your podcast editing?